ADMarker: A Multi-Modal Federated Learning System for Monitoring Digital Biomarkers of Alzheimer's Disease: System Implementation

 \subsubsection{Layout design.}

 The design of our hardware system comprises a number of components (e.g., sensors, accessories, and cables) in a single box, which increases the difficulty of box assembly and heat dissipation.
 We carefully optimize the cabling and group similar components within the same shelve, making the box compact and lightweight.
 The size of the hardware box is about 20cm x 20cm x 20cm.
 Moreover, the sensing coverage of the sensors is limited, e.g., with the range of 0.35m-4.4m and a field-of-view (FOV) of 69°(H) x 51°(V) for the depth camera.
-In order to capture the main area of a living room and reduce the domain gap of different subjects' data, we add a tripod at the bottom of the box to adjust the height and angle of the box.
+In order to capture the main area of a living room, we add a tripod at the bottom of the box to adjust the height and angle of the box.